magento/devdocs/release/index.md

 The following guidelines apply to patch releases:

 - All supported versions receive security fixes.
-- Older versions receive fewer functional fixes.
+- Newer versions receive full functional fixes and any enhancements.
+Fixes for high-severity functional issues are back-ported to older supported versions, but fixes for lower-severity issues are not necessarily back-ported.
-- Changes that could break extensions or code compatibility should be avoided.
+- Changes that could break extensions or code compatibility are avoided.
 For example, code written for 2.2.0 should still work on 2.2.7.
-- We reserve the right to implement major changes or release additional patches or hotfixes to address major security issues.
+- On an exceptional basis, breaking changes or additional patches or hotfixes may be released to address security issues.
 On the module level, these are mostly PATCH level changes, sometimes MINOR level changes.
 - Patches may include new features as long as they are not expected to break other code.
 The new feature can be included in the core code or as an extension, like Page Builder.

 Magento releases a large (minor version change – 2.2.0 -> 2.3.0) update about once a year.